-She worries because I don’t have children.
-It’s not new – she’s been saying it for years – but her current circumstances have highlighted just how important family support is.
-She cannot imagine how lonely life would be without her children and sisters, or how vulnerable she would be without any advocates.
-And there we have it – what will I do if I am widowed?
-What will my single friends do?
-The short answer is that we will have to look after ourselves.
-But of course that is just the kind of thought that surfaces in the middle of the night and demands more careful consideration before I get another wink of sleep.
+My mum worries because I am facing a childless old age.
+She lives in a care home (read more about that here) and I am largely responsible for her wellbeing.
+She can’t imagine how lonely life would be without her family or how vulnerable she would be without an advocate.
+She’s right.
+What will I and my single friends do?
+The short answer is that we will have to find ways to look after ourselves.
+But that is just the kind of thought that surfaces in the middle of the night and demands more careful consideration before I get another wink of sleep.

 AgeUK have launched a campaign to raise awareness of the problem of isolation and loneliness amongst older people: ‘no one should have no one’ estimates that:

-When health begins to deteriorate local authorities rely on families to ‘top up’ the social care that they can provide.
-The Office for National Statistics reported
+There is no doubt though, that when health begins to deteriorate, local authorities rely on families to ‘top up’ social care.
+The Office for National Statistics reported: